 Simply put, your school needs to know what you think of your educational experience, the kinds of activities you do, and how you are benefiting from your studies.
 Without this information, it's not very easy for faculty and staff at your law school to identify the areas that can and should be improved.
 The more your law school knows about its students and what they do there, the more likely it is that faculty, academic and student life administrators and others can take appropriate action that will improve legal education.

 I get surveyed all the time.
 How is this survey different?

 Have you heard the expression, "think globally, act locally?"
 This is a national project with immediate local implications.
 That is, more than 30,000 students around the country are getting the same survey.
 And people will be interested in what law students as a group think about their education.
 But it's also important that your school find out directly from you about your experience and then share what it learns through comparisons with other schools.
 This will, probably for the first time, give your faculty and administrators an answer to the question: "How well are we doing?"

 Finally, this survey differs from most others you get because what you say will become part of a continuing national study that people at your school as well as law schools around the country will continue to use for the foreseeable future.
 So, your answers will not only help your school, but many others around the country as well.

-The project is located at Indiana University Bloomington and is directed by Aaron Taylor, a faculty member at St. Louis University School of Law.
+The project is located at Indiana University Bloomington and is led by Chad Christensen.
 The Center for Survey Research at IUB, directed by Ashley Clark, administers the surveys.
 These people are supported by dozens of others who help design and administer the surveys and then analyze and report the results to your school and the other participating law schools around the country.